A dispute about splitting a $1,400 stimulus check led to the fatal shooting of four people, family says

 The incident is among the first instances of violence to reportedly stem from the $1.9 trillion coronavirus relief package signed into law last week.

-Although violence over stimulus checks remains rare, some Americans have been accused and arrested throughout the pandemic for stealing money that was not theirs.
+Although violence over stimulus checks remains rare, some Americans have been accused and arrested throughout the pandemic in connection with allegedly stealing money.
 A New York man was arrested in April for allegedly stealing $12,000 worth of stimulus checks.
 In Texas, a man was arrested in May for allegedly stealing an elderly man’s stimulus check from his mailbox.
 Earlier this year, two brothers in Illinois were apprehended after they allegedly conspired to steal stimulus checks through the help of mail carriers.

 On Saturday night, Johnson said Jeanettrius Moore told her that Halfacre returned to the house on North Randolph Street and repeatedly demanded to see her stimulus money.